andrewfraley/arris_cable_modem_stats/README.md

 This is a Python script to scrape stats from the Arris cable modem web interface.
 Results are meant to be sent to InfluxDB for use with Grafana, but other targets could be added.
 This currently only works with the Arris SB8200.
 Credit goes to https://github.com/billimek/SB6183-stats-for-influxdb

+## Authentication
+In late Oct 2020, Comcast deployed firmware updates to the SB8200 which now require authenticating against the modem.
+If your modem requires authentication (you get a login page when browsing to https://192.168.100.1/), then you must edit your config.ini file and set ```modem_auth_required``` to ```True```, and set ```modem_password``` appropriately.
+By default, your modem's password is the last eight characters of the serial number, located on a sticker on the bottom of the modem.

 ## Run Locally